In-house legal budgets are only getting tighter. Here are 6 tips to help you manage your legal matters and external

 Modern matter management systems are built to be as streamlined as possible, from single sign-on to concise data capture to automatically generated reports.
 Out-of-the-box integrations make it quick and easy to connect matter management and other legal technology tools.

 Think outside the company to your law firm network, too: Given security and complexity, a homegrown solution cannot hook into the legal ecosystem of law firms and legal service providers for easy invoicing or collaboration.

 4. What's the fastest go-live way?

 This may be the most straightforward consideration.
-With some modern matter management systems, you can sign up and start online immediately.
+With some matter management software, you can sign up and start online immediately.
 With an internal buildout, it will take weeks, if not months, just to map out the workflows, let alone build the thing.

 5. Do we have the core competency to build this?

 Your company may very well have highly skilled developers on staff.
 Your company does not have developers who are experienced in building matter management systems for corporate legal departments.
 (Moreover, it’s highly unlikely your sharpest developers have a lot of capacity to spend on projects that are not central to the core business – see No. 1.)

 Finally, a solution built just for one team does not benefit from hacks, ideas, and best practices from other Legal Departments using modern matter management – either in its development or its upkeep and updates.
-A modern matter management system used by hundreds of teams is consistently evolving thanks to client feedback and customizations.
+A modern legal matter management system used by hundreds of teams is consistently evolving thanks to client feedback and customizations.

 6. What’s the cost of building and buying?

 While a “Build” option may seem cheaper, think about your most valuable resource: time.

 Modern matter management systems start at USD $55 per month per user.
 For a Legal Department of 10 users, on the high end, that would be $6,600 per year – out-of-the-box and ready to go.